fhlyhv/BISN/README.md

 An example of testing BISN_integrated on synthetic data w/o missing data can be found in example.m.
-To apply BISN to your own data, you may store your data in a nxp matrix as above, normalize the data, and call BISN as in example.m.
+To apply BISN to your own data, you may store your data in a nxp matrix as above, normalize the data (i.e., set options.normalize = 1), and call BISN as in example.m.

 [1] H. Yu, S. Wu, L. Xin, and J. Dauwels.
 Fast Bayesian Inference of Sparse